 Last week we conceptualized the tree, we brainstormed, drew our ideas on paper.
-We thought through how we want our areas to look on the Utopia Dystopia tree.
+We thought through how we want our areas to look upon the Utopia Dystopia tree.
 This week we had to dirty our hands literally.
 We had to give shape to our ideas.
 I would remember this week as patience building time.
 Working with new mediums required a lot of patience.
 As you have to allow time for things to take shape.
 Have to work patiently on the details and then hope & pray that your hard work does not go waste.
 Utopia Dystopia Goa progress week II continued to be an interesting week.

 We learned how to knead the clay, how to roll it into usable chunks.
 How to engrave it using various tools.
 Most importantly how to join the two parts so that they do not come apart after going into the kiln.
 We learned how to make clay leaves by using actual leaves and their impressions on clay.
 Got to see Thomas creating various creatures in a matter of minutes while we looked at his hands in amazement.
 We learned how to give finishing to the molded clay when it is a bit hardened and is technically called leather hard.
 It was immense learning.

-My favorite creation of second half of the week is a fish created by putting the bottle caps on top of a base of a footwear.
+My favorite creation of the second half of the week is a fish created by putting the bottle caps on top of a base of footwear.

-This week we also celebrated our mentor Orijit’s bday.
+This week we also celebrated our mentor Orijit’s birthday.